WARC School Courses

 Courses

-In-person orientation in Atlanta, GA.
+In-person orientation in Harlem, NYC

-Web Archiving Tools is a hands-on course that explores the most used tools and technologies in the web archiving field.
+Intro to Web Archiving & Tools is a hands-on survey course that provides a grounding introduction to the history, practices, technologies, and concerns of web archiving.
+Discussions on how the Internet works, web archiving ethics, and the evolution of web archiving practices will prepare participants for later courses within WARC School.
+The course will explores the most used tools and technologies in the web archiving field.
 Understanding the development of web archiving tools and their different uses and applications will prepare participants to make decisions about which tools are suitable for their different web archiving needs.

 Learning Outcomes: